Writing Watcher Rules

 • Low-bandwidth telemetry: either is fine.

-Use this information to construct a RemoteInfo for each remote your rule listens to and pass a list of these to the BaseRule.__init__
+Use this information to construct a RemoteInfo for each SAL component your rule listens to, and pass a list of these to the BaseRule.__init__.
+This RemoteInfo must list every topic your rule wants to read, specified in one of these two constructor arguments:

 setup